McGill Nurses for Highlands Hope

 Maggie Wilson - Evaluating the implementation of Point-of-Care (PoC) CD4 Testing Program for the Monitoring and Management of HIV/AIDS in rural Njombe, Tanzania (2013).

-Andrea Willett - Evaluating the sustainablility of a Point-of-Care (PoC) CD4 Testing Program for the Monitoring and Management of HIV/AIDS in rural Njombe, Tanzania (in progress).
+Andrea Willett - Evaluating the sustainability of a Point-of-Care (PoC) CD4 Testing Program for the Monitoring and Management of HIV/AIDS in rural Njombe, Tanzania (2014).

 Support from our generous donors is vital to our continued success.
 Donations have enabled McGill Nurses for Highlands Hope to: